 Genesis 19:16 (NLT)

 The Lord is merciful.
-He responds to our prayers.
-He can and does send his angels to draw our family and friends out of darkness and into His glorious light.
+He hears our prayers.
+He responds.
+He is able and willing to send His angels to draw our families and friends out of darkness and into His marvelous light.

 Leave a comment